SanaL2510/TP112/README.md

 - requests
 - urllib

 All of these are included in the setup.bat script included with this download.
 Please run setup.bat before using the app.
+THe main file, GUI.py, also contains other files that were used for this project and were written by the author.
+Contact me directly for those files.

 Photos sent via text message are first uploaded to flickr and sent as a url to the user.
 For the purposes of this Term Project, I will be clearing my flickr profile every 24 hours to make sure photos uploaded are not public.
 However, be warned that this